Ten Tips for a Pleasant Private Lodging

 The manual in your room will have details of rules on inviting guests and rules regarding noise.
 Keep good relations with neighbors to ensure you have a pleasant stay.

-Hint 4: Separate your garbage
+4: Separate your garbage

 In Ota City, garbage is separated into burnable garbage, non-burnable garbage, lunch boxes, glass bottles, cans, and plastic bottles.
 Please see the manual in your room for details on how to separate garbage.

-The manual in your room will tell you how to use the electricity, gas and water supplies.
+The manual in your room will tell you how to use the electricity, gas, and water supplies.
 Please leave the lights on only in rooms that someone is in, and make sure to turn them off when you go out.
 Make sure to turn off air conditioners and other devices (except fridges) when you go out as well.

-Hint 6: Washing clothes in Japan
+6: Washing clothes in Japan

 Most Japanese washers don’t have a dryer function.
 Even if yours does, it’s possible you may feel that it doesn’t dry as well as overseas models.
 In many houses in Japan, laundry is dried on the balcony or indoors.
 If a laundry pole or clothesline is provided, use that to dry your laundry.
-Sometimes it may be windy, so make sure to use clothespins to stop your laundry blowing away if you are drying outside.
-High rise apartments sometimes have rules against drying laundry outside.
+Sometimes it may be windy, so make sure to use clothespins to stop your laundry from blowing away if you are drying outside.
+High-rise apartments sometimes have rules against drying laundry outside.
 Check your manual for details.

-Hint 7: Try a Japanese futon
+7: Try a Japanese futon

 If a futon is provided in the room you stay in, lay out the futon when you go to sleep.
 A futon set is made up of a mattress which is laid directly on the floor, a quilt or comforter to cover your body, and a pillow.
 The mattress, quilt, comforter, and pillow will each have a cover provided, which you should put on before using.
-A futon which is left laid out may grow mouldy, so hang it in the sun from time to time in order to dry it out.
+A futon that is left laid out may grow moldy, so hang it in the sun from time to time in order to dry it out.

-Hint 8: How to use a Japanese style room
+8: How to use a Japanese style room

 Take your slippers off before walking on tatami mats.
 Please also make sure not to put suitcases and other heavy items on top of tatami to avoid leaving marks.
 The “tokonoma” (a wooden, raised area) is not a space for storing objects.
 Tokonoma originated around the 14th century, and are said to have originally been installed in the houses of Zen monks as places for private prayer.